stain/s11.no/content/categories/phd/_index.md

 My supervisor is [Paul Groth](http://pgroth.com/) and my thesis title is _FAIR Research Objects and Computational Workflows – A Linked Data Approach_.

-I started in July 2019 and submitted in May 2024.
+I started in July 2019 and submitted in December 2023, with final version prepared in May 2024.
 Doctoral thesis defence is projected to be autumn 2024.

 As I did a _thesis by publication_, these pages gather the articles submitted/accepted/published that became part of my PhD thesis.
 Note that some of these articles have been slightly reformatted to fit publication on the Web, see also [PDF draft in Zenodo](https://doi.org/10.5281/zenodo.8113625).